A growing number of small business owners are becoming aware of the benefits afforded them by forming a corporation, often referred to as a ‘C-Corp’.

 When a corporation is structured with a single shareholder, it becomes even more important to maintain proper financial and operational records, including corporate minutes, respecting always, a separate identity from the individual.
 Failure to do so could satisfy a “unity of interest” charge and pierce the corporate veil.

 Forming a corporation to shield assets from seizure after a legal action has been taken against an individual, or is presumed to be impending, or to otherwise transfer assets as a means of avoiding personal obligations is deemed, by law, fraud.

 Shareholders should not reduce available corporate funds to influence or reduce an impending judgment, nor mislead others regarding the corporation’s responsibility to pay for services or product.
 Shareholders also must not represent assets owned personally, as those belonging to the corporation.

 Violations of one or more of the outlined requirements of incorporation can provide ammunition that can be used against your corporation -- and you personally -- contributing to a “unity of interest” finding by the courts and risking all that you’ve worked to protect.

 By taking responsibility and representing a thorough compliance of these regulations, including, but not limited to the use of a bookkeeper or accountant for tracking income and expenses, fulfilling governmental reporting requirements, and documentation of special, as well as annual meetings of shareholders, your corporate veil will be stronger if faced with a legal challenge.

-If you would like to have Leaders Without Limits audit your corporation to determine what, if necessary, needs to be done in order to restore the corporation’s separate legal entity status, call us toll-free at 1(877) 652-1868 or email your request.
+If you would like to have Leaders Without Limits review your corporation to determine what, if necessary, needs to be done in order to restore the corporation’s separate legal entity status, call us toll-free at 1(877) 652-1868 or email your request.